PostOwl/postowl/README.md

 PostOwl is an open-source web application that let's you create your own website for:

 - blogging (public posts)
-- sharing letters (share secret links with friends and notify them by email)
+- sharing posts (share secret links with friends and notify them by email)
 - keeping a journal or diary (private posts)

 All your writing in one place!